Android (operating system): Adoption on tablets

 This began to change in 2012, with the release of the affordable Nexus 7 and a push by Google for developers to write better tablet applications.
 According to International Data Corporation, shipments of Android-powered tablets surpassed iPads in Q3 2012.

 As of the end of 2013, over 191.6 million Android tablets had sold in three years since 2011.
 This made Android tablets the most-sold type of tablet in 2013, surpassing iPads in the second quarter of 2013.

 According to StatCounter's web use statistics, as of 2020, Android tablets represent the majority of tablet devices used in Africa (70%), South America (65%), while less than half elsewhere, e.g. Europe (44%), Asia (44%), North America (34%) and Oceania/Australia (18%).
 There are countries on all continents where Android tablets are the majority, for example, Mexico.

-In March 2016, Galen Gruman of InfoWorld stated that Android devices could be a "real part of your business [..] there's no longer a reason to keep Android at arm's length.
-It can now be as integral to your mobile portfolio as Apple's iOS devices are".
-A year earlier, Gruman had stated that Microsoft's own mobile Office apps were "better on iOS and Android" than on Microsoft's own Windows 10 devices.

 Platform information

-The recently released Android 12 is the most popular Android version on both smartphones and tablets, and with next most popular Android 11, at 51% combined share, and at 70% for all supported version.